jayway/webpack-lab/watching/README.md

 "start": "node devServer.js"
 ```

-**That's it!** Run the start script and try changing in the pcss and js files.
+**That's it!** Run the start script and try changing in the pcss and js files. <br />
 The browser should update without any reload! :)